-If your air conditioner seems to be operating just fine, except it isn’t blowing as much air as it normally does, then you might have an issue with your air filter.
-The air filter is the part of the air conditioner that is responsible for protecting the system from the various dust and dirt that is found in the ductwork.
+If your air conditioner seems to be operating just fine, except it isn’t blowing as much air as it normally does, then you might have an issue with the air filter.
+The air filter is the part of the air conditioner that is responsible for protecting the system from the various dust and dirt particles that are found in the ductwork.
 If the filter is not cleaned out often enough, it will become clogged and block most of the air from entering the air conditioner.
-Change your air filter every three months while using it regularly in order to prevent this problem.
+Change your air filter every three months while using the AC regularly to prevent this problem.

 If you need help with your air conditioner, contact us today to schedule an appointment with one of our professional technicians.
 We’ll make sure that your air conditioner finishes out the season in good shape.